Divy0511/La_Liga-Data-Analysis/README.md

 * Sevilla & Villarreal expected to fight for European spots.
 * Oviedo enters La Liga with no historical baseline.
 * Elche & Mallorca face highest relegation risks.

----

-Would you like me to also **include visuals/graphs from the notebook** (like bar plots of win % or points requirements) in the README, or keep it text + tables only?